MorphiaOrg/morphia-docs/critter/content/issues-help.md

 ## Pull Requests

-We are happy to accept contributions to help improve Morphia.
+We are happy to accept contributions to help improve Critter.
 We will guide user contributions to ensure they meet the standards of the codebase.
 Please ensure that any pull requests include documentation, tests, and also pass the build checks.

 To get started check out the source and work on a branch: